Myrdincx/Myrdincx/README.md

 ## 📱 About me

 I am Myrdin, a young developer and tech enthusiast.\
-I currently am working on a small keyboard business (togehter with a friend), Im also learning a lot more about coding and UNIX.\
+Im am currently learning a lot more about coding and UNIX.\
 In my free time I like to call with friends and play some games.

 [![Discord Presence](https://lanyard.cnrad.dev/api/300300616335622154?idleMessage=Most%20likely%20doing%20something%20else...)](https://discord.com/users/300300616335622154)